 There are a lot of things that techie types esteem beyond their worth.
-Spaced repetition systems (SRS) sound like unnecessary complication on top of flashcards, and thus an obvious example of that phenomenon.
+Spaced repetition systems (SRS) sound like unnecessary complication on top of flashcards, and thus like an obvious example of that phenomenon.
 They are not.

 I used spaced repetition to make a professor think I was Talented at learning German.
 I used spaced repetition to ace tests on persnickety details of the C programming language and POSIX minutiae.
 I used spaced repetition to make people think I was naturally good at things when I wasn’t, and I used spaced repetition to improve my fiddly fundamentals in things I actually was naturally good at.

 I am not going to provide any motivating cognitive science, hand-wavey or otherwise, because that argument has been made and I don’t need to.

 Broadly, my experience led me to believe that spaced repetition is the best way to be able to remember things that you don’t actually care about in your gut.
 The things you care about you can always recall–a phrase in a foreign language that made you laugh hard, your crush’s class schedule, the core idea of your master’s thesis…

 However, there’s a lot you may want to have memorized that you can’t emotionally care about until you need it: CPR cadences, interview answers, the word in a foreign language for “can opener”… When the moment strikes, you will care, but until then, how do you make it stick?